Biochemistry, Molecular Biology

-As a college student in the 1960s, Joan Steitz never imagined herself as a top-flight scientist.
+As a college student in the 1960s, Joan Steitz never imagined herself as a topflight scientist.
 Certainly, she was fascinated by science.
-She even assisted senior scientists in laboratories at the Massachusetts Institute of Technology, where she was befriended by James D. Watson, co-discoverer of the DNA double helix, and at the Max Planck Institute in Germany.
-But when it came time to choose a career path, Steitz had convinced herself that she was not devoted enough to research to spend grueling nights and weekends in the laboratory.
+She even assisted senior scientists in laboratories at the Massachusetts Institute of Technology, where she befriended James D. Watson, codiscoverer of the DNA double helix, and at the Max Planck Institute in Germany.
+But when it came time to choose a career path, Steitz had convinced herself that she was not devoted enough to spend grueling nights and weekends in the lab.

-What’s more, she was discouraged by the lack of female role models working as senior scientists and full professors.
-"When I was a graduate student, there were no women professors in the biological sciences at any major university,” Steitz recalled.
-"Consequently, I never envisioned myself being where I am today.
-I never thought I would teach; I never thought I would mentor graduate students; I never thought I would be on the faculty of a prominent university.
-I really thought I would be a research associate in someone's lab—a man's of course."
+What’s more, she was discouraged by the lack of female role models.
+“When I was a graduate student, there were no women professors in the biological sciences at any major university,” Steitz recalls.
+“Consequently, I never envisioned myself being where I am today.”

-So instead, she applied to medical school and was accepted by Harvard.
-And she almost went.
-After graduating from college, though, Steitz took a summer job in another laboratory, this one at the University of Minnesota, under the supervision of cell biologist Joseph Gall.
-He set up Steitz with her own research project to determine whether ciliary basal bodies from the protozoan Tetrahymena pyriformis contain nucleic acid—a reasonable question since mitochondria had just been shown to possess their own complement of DNA.
+She applied to medical school and was accepted at Harvard.
+After graduating from college, though, Steitz took a summer job in a research lab at the University of Minnesota, under the supervision of cell biologist Joseph Gall.
+He set Steitz up with her own project: determining whether ciliary basal bodies from the protozoan Tetrahymena pyriformis contain nucleic acid.

-Steitz is married to HHMI Investigator Thomas Steitz, Sterling Professor of Molecular Biophysics and Biochemistry and Professor of Chemistry at Yale University.
-Although they share general areas of research interest, the two have co-authored only two papers, in 1993 and in 2010.
-Having a spouse who understands “the pressures and joys of a career in academic science makes it all possible," Steitz said.
+Steitz is married to HHMI Investigator and Nobel Laureate Thomas Steitz, also at Yale University.
+The two researchers have coauthored two papers, in 1993 and in 2010.
+Having a spouse who understands “the pressures and joys of a career in academic science makes it all possible,” says Steitz.